mflerackers/mflerackers.github.io/_math/6-triangles.md

 ## Triangle definition

 A triangle is a polygon with 3 points.
+The order of the points is important, as it indicates the winding order, clockwise or counter clockwise.

 ## Triangle winding order

-The order of the points indicates the winding order, clockwise or counter clockwise.

-To know whether a given triangle A, B, C has clockwise (cw) or counter clockwise (ccw) order, you can look at the sign of the cross product of AB and AC.
+To know whether a given triangle A, B, C has a clockwise (cw) or counter clockwise (ccw) winding order, you can look at the sign of the cross product of AB and AC.
 How cw and ccw are mapped to a positive or negative cross product depends on how your cross product is defined and whether your y axis points up or down.
 Remember, the cross product of two vectors is the scaled sine of the angle between the vectors.
 When you use a mathematical coordinate system where y is up, ccw is positive and cw is negative.
 However in most graphical systems where y is down, cw is positive and ccw is negative.

 ```lua
 function triangleWindingOrder(ax,ay,bx,by,cx,cy)